nzjs/spatial-api-auth0-ts/README.md

 ## Requirements

-Clone the repo, navigate to the root directory and install via npm.
+1. Clone the repo, navigate to the root directory and install via npm.

 ```bash
 npm install
 ```

+2. Import the sample .sql database into your Postgres environment.

 ## Usage